Lake Louise Hiking Guide

 Click on Download eBook to purchase through Paypal and we’ll send you a PDF file that can be loaded on your PC or tablet.
 This file has been formatted for optimum printing options, so you can print out the entire book or just a selection of trails.

 Purchase through Amazon and the Lake Louise Hiking Guide will be uploaded to your Kindle Cloud Reader.
 Even if you don’t have a Kindle device, the free Kindle app allows you to access the eBook on your phone, tablet, or PC and MAC.
-The book is available at Amazon stores worldwide, with links to the most popular on the left side of this page.
+The book is available at Amazon stores worldwide, with links to the most popular on the top side of this page.